sendbird/SendBird-Desk-SDK-Android/README.md

     }
 });
 ```
+> `Ticket.create()` has a overloaded method with `groupKey` and `customField` parameters.
+The values could be evaluated when a ticket is created though it's used only in Dashboard currently. `groupKey` is the key of an agent group so that the ticket is assigned to the agents in that group. `customField` holds customizable data for the individual ticket.

 ## Count of opened tickets
 When you need to display opened ticket count somewhere on your application, `Ticket.getOpenCount()` is useful.